hzeller/stuff-org/README.md

 Mostly to organize electronic components at home and at hackerspace.
 Store details in a database and make them findable with a pleasing fast search.

-We use it at Noisebridge: https://parts.noisebridge.net
+We use it at Noisebridge: https://parts.noisebridge.net/

+If this is the first time you are using go, you might need to set up the `GOPATH` environment variable; please refer to golang documentation.

 Uses SQLite to keep data in one file, so you need this external go dependency